kasteway/Medical_Drugs_Conditions/README.md

 ### TOOLS:

 The following tools were used in this project:
-1. Python & Pandas to clean and explore
+1. Python & Pandas to clean and explore.
 2. Matplotlib and Seaborn to generate visualizations.
 3. NLTK Tools such as Corpus, Tokenizers, Vader
 4. TextBlob.